patofoto/Demon_Klipper_Essentials_Unified/README.md

 Checks & Error Handling.
 This is a big problem for many users, you get an error in klipper but its written in "code" so you cant tell what it means!
 Here I have tried to explain all errors that occur while running the macros clearly.
 Sadly I cant help the "encoded" system ones!
 They'll still be hard to read!

-# This macro relies on you setting the correct filament type in your slicer!
+# These macros rely on you setting the correct filament type in your slicer!
 BE SURE YOU DO THIS!

 # FEATURES: